ENAC Research

 ENAC, a world leader in research and innovation

-To innovate in the domain of air transport is to address complex, multidisciplinary, multifaceted themes.
-This requires leading expertise and a wide-ranging and varied skill set.
-The ENAC is the only entity in the world which can mobilise such a diverse range of academic excellence, technical and operational expertise in the aeronautical and space domains, and know-how in instructional design, all for the benefit of research and education.
+Innovate in the field of air transport is to be able to address complex, multidisciplinary, multidimensional issues.
+This requires leading expertise as well as a wide-ranging and varied skill set.
+The ENAC is a unique entity that can mobilise such a diverse range of academic excellence, technical and operational expertise in aeronautics and space and know-how in instructional design, all for the benefit of research and education.

-Our strength is our ability to develop scientific expertise which is always in line with the major dilemmas and challenges of the aeronautical and space domains thanks to our many first-rate international partners in academia and our solid involvement in the industrial world as well as in the implementation of the Single European Sky.
+Our strength is our ability to develop scientific expertise which is always in line with the major dilemmas and challenges of aeronautics and space thanks to our many first-rate international partners in academia, our solid involvement in the industrial world as well as in the implementation of the Single European Sky.

 Top-notch research for top-level instruction